tokarev-artem/Runavault-python/README.md

 ## Features

-- **User Management**: Create and manage users and groups via an admin panel or Terraform.
+- **User Management**: Create and manage users and groups via an admin panel.
 Note: The user must be added to Admin group to have access to Admin panel.
 - **Multi-Factor Authentication**: All users are required to enable MFA by default for enhanced account security.
 - **Secret Management**: Store, edit, and delete encrypted secrets with optional tags and subdirectories.
 - **Sharing**: Share secrets with individual users or groups with role-based permissions (Viewer/Editor).